microsoft/Office-Online-Test-Tools-and-Documentation/docs/online/src/scenarios/postmessage.rst

 Common Values
 ~~~~~~~~~~~~~

-In addition to message-specific values passed with each message, Office Online sends the following common values with
+In addition to message-specific values passed with each message, |wac| sends the following common values with
 every outgoing PostMessage:

 ..  glossary::
     :sorted:

     ui-language *(string)*
-        The LCID of the language Office Online was loaded in.
+        The LCID of the language |wac| was loaded in.
 This value will not match the value provided using the
         :term:`UI_LLCC` placeholder.
 Instead, this value will be the numeric LCID value (as a *string*) that
         corresponds to the language used.
 See :ref:`languages` for more information.

-        This value may be needed in the event that Office Online renders using a language different than the one
+        This value may be needed in the event that |wac| renders using a language different than the one
-        requested by the host, which may occur if Office Online is not localized in the language requested.
+        requested by the host, which may occur if |wac| is not localized in the language requested.
 In that
-        case, the host may choose to draw its own UI in the same language that Office Online used.
+        case, the host may choose to draw its own UI in the same language that |wac| used.

     wdUserSession *(string)*
-        The ID of the Office Online session.
+        The ID of the |wac| session.
 This value can be logged by host and used when
-        :ref:`troubleshooting <troubleshooting>` issues with Office Online.
+        :ref:`troubleshooting <troubleshooting>` issues with |wac|.
 See :ref:`session id` for more
         information about this value.

 ..  data:: App_LoadingStatus

-    The App_LoadingStatus message is posted after the Office Online application frame has loaded.
+    The App_LoadingStatus message is posted after the |wac| application frame has loaded.
 Until the host
-    receives this message, it must assume that the Office Online frame cannot react to any incoming messages except
+    receives this message, it must assume that the |wac| frame cannot react to any incoming messages except
     :data:`Host_PostmessageReady`.

     ..  attribute:: Values